JoshuaOlubori/UK-Road-Accident-Casualties/README.md

 - Instances where "Fatal" is misspelled as "Fetal" in Accident_Severity column

-- "Time" columnwas represented as a datetime data type in Power BI
+- "Time" column was represented as a datetime data type in Power BI

 Fixes
 - Used the Replace Values feature to correct the misspellings of Issues 1 & 2